 People like Dreher and McArdle cultivate a blissful ignorance of larger social forces and trends, except when they endorse destructive ones.
 The weakening of heterosexual marriage is arguably connected to political and economic changes whose effects have already been noticed by people who care: the destruction of America's industrial base, for example, followed by the attack on jobs with benefits and security, has devastated the nuclear family (which isn't really "traditional" anyhow) and made it impossible for most men to support a family on one paycheck.
 When higher-wage jobs with benefits are eliminated, they are usually replaced with low-wage, no-benefit jobs, forcing many married couples to become two-paycheck families, or even three-paycheck since it is often necessary for at least one partner to work two jobs.
 (The wife will usually work two jobs anyway, the Second Shift of housework in addition to wage work.)
 If the Right wanted to worry about "traditional" marriage and families, it could focus on this trend, but if anything the Right endorses it.
 The longterm effects of these and other economic changes are likely to outweigh any caused by the legalization of same-sex marriage, but the Right finds it convenient to have Teh Gay as a scapegoat while ignoring other, arguably more significant factors.

 Notice that McArdle is playing the same dishonest game as many other traditionalists: "If you think you know why marriage is male/female, and is either outdated" etc. Advocates of same-sex marriage don't think heterosexual marriage is "outdated" -- very much the opposite.
 They approve of it, and they want same-sex couples to get its privileges and benefits.
 (If they consider anything outdated, it's limiting marriage to mixed-sex couples.
-It's a bad argument, but a popular one for many issues.)
+It's a bad argument, but a popular one for many issues.
+But Loving v.
+Virginia didn't mean that white people marrying white people was "outdated" either.)
 Legalizing same-sex marriage won't stop marriage from being overwhelmingly, even primarily, male/female.
 Letting a few same-sex couples marry legally won't change what marriage predominantly is.
 Heterosexuals never had any difficulty in using "marriage" as a metaphor for same-sex relationships in the past, and since marriage is a metaphor, not a natural phenomenon, civil same-sex marriage isn't going to change anything that wasn't already changing.